 This week's RTE Late Late Show guests revealed

-Shannen Joyce, Georgie Crawford and Mary Cullen, three young women who found themselves battling cancer, join Ryan to discuss their unique experiences since being diagnosed, the importance of regular health checks, and the challenges of motherhood whilst seriously ill.
+As the funeral of Gay Byrne takes place in Dublin on Friday morning, host Ryan Tubridy will also take some take time to remember the late, great, former Late Late Show host during the show.

-The Three Amigos will be in studio for a special performance of Hand Me Down my Bible, the song written by Phil Coulter and made famous by The Dubliners.
+Tuesday evening's broadcast of The Late Late Show Gay Byrne Tribute on RTÉ One was watched by fans of Gay's from over 70 countries worldwide via the RTÉ Player.

-All of this and more on The Late Late Show, Friday, November 1 at 9.35pm on RTÉ One.
+The Late Late Show, airs Friday, November 8, at 9.35pm on RTÉ One.

 Leave your comment